A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, STEM industries are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Montana, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than 22 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+For Montana, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than 22 percent of the students earning Master’s or PhDs in STEM from the state’s research-intensive universities were foreign-born.
 More than 36 percent of the students earning engineering PhDs in the state in recent years were also noncitizens.

 Share of Engineering PhD recipients who were temporary residents: 36.4%